The performer trains to take command of both art and career

-Our aim is for the training to become a BA (Honours) in Acting in an academic collaboration with a European university.
-We’re currently at the initial stages of this process.
+Our aim is for the training to become a BA (Honours) in Acting and we’re currently in concrete negotiations with with a European university.
+Please watch this space for updates.

-The graduates from CISPA will then have endless opportunities of further academic and practical research (MA/MFA) at other national and international universities.
+With a BA accreditation of the CISPA training, alumni will have endless opportunities of further academic and practical research (MA/MFA) at other national and international universities.
 Already, the CISPA training qualifies graduates to a series of post-graduate studies around the world within the performing arts.

 CISPA offers a training that qualifies the performer to challenge habitual thinking both in terms of art and career, and to create new ways of performing, researching, and project devising and developing.